bitshares/bitshares.github.io-old/_technologies/zh/collateralized-bond-market.md

 ## Closing a Bond

-After a bond offer has been accepted the loan period determines the due date of the bond.
-If the borrower has not paid the bond by this due date the lender may claim the posted collateral.
+After a bond offer has been accepted, the loan period determines the due date of the bond.
+If the borrower has not paid the bond by this due date, the lender may claim the posted collateral.
 The bond may not be paid before the minimum loan period has expired.
 The amount that must be paid by the borrower to fulfill the bond and claim the collateral is determined by the interest rate and the time the bond has remained outstanding.
 Interest accrues on a daily basis and does not compound.
 A bond may also be partially paid any time after the minimum loan period; this will return collateral to the borrower based on the collateral ratio of the bond.

-## Use Cases
+## Conclusion

 The Bitshares bond market allows investors who wish to gain leverage in a particular asset to offer competitive interest rates to those willing to commit capital for a specified time.
-The implementation of a bond market on a blockchain consensus system efficiently reduces overhead and counterparty risk typically associated with such contracts.
+The implementation of a bond market on a blockchain consensus system efficiently reduces the overhead and counterparty risk typically associated with such contracts.